All information about the recognition procedure

 On this page you will find an overview of all the content concerning the recognition procedure and everything related to it.

-In order to obtain a visa, you’ll need at least a B1 language certificate according to the Common European Framework of Reference for Languages (CEFR) and a B2 level for your recognition.
-The B2 language certificate can also be obtained in Germany.
+In order to obtain a visa, you’ll need at least a B1 language certificate according to the Common European Framework of Reference for Languages (CEFR) and a B2 level for your recognition, however, almost all employers now require a B2 language certificate before arrival.

 If you already have a B1 level, you will find an app here that you can use to playfully improve your German in the nursing profession.